JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-The-Near-Disaster-of-Jasper-and-Casper.md

 - Lighting Technician: Bryce Cofield
 - Sound Technician: Bryce Cofield
 orchestra:
-Genres:
+genres:
   - Play
   - Fantasy
   - Comedy
   - Family
   - Solo Performance
-Description: "Dive into a fantastical realm where Jasper embarks on a quest filled with magic, mystery, and a whirlwind of characters—all portrayed by the mesmerizing Jason Woods."
+description: "Dive into a fantastical realm where Jasper embarks on a quest filled with magic, mystery, and a whirlwind of characters—all portrayed by the mesmerizing Jason Woods."
-Reviews:
+reviews:
 - "The Near Disaster of Jasper & Casper | TheaterScene.net": http://www.theaterscene.net/plays/solo-plays/the-near-disaster-of-jasper-and-casper/christopher-caz/
 - "Off-Broadway Review: THE NEAR DISASTER OF JASPER & CASPER (Theatre Row) | Stage and Cinema": https://stageandcinema.com/2022/09/08/near-disaster-of-jasper-casper/
 - "The Near Disaster of Jasper & Casper | Off Off Online": https://www.offoffonline.com/offoffonline/2022/8/26/the-near-disaster-of-jasper-amp-casper